Stick404/FogCutterLang/Brainstorming/PreCode/VM.md

 For extra non-standard registers:
 - rC, an r/w and the Program Counter used for directly setting the memory section to read from
-- rE, a read-only register that is used for storing error codes
+- rE, an r/w register that is used for storing error codes
-- rI0-2, r/w registers used for running the next instructions (Op, Arg 1, Arg 2)
 - rS, an r/w Stack Pointer register, used for the Call Stack
 - rR, an r/w pointer to the Error Return, the code in memory that will be run based on an error
 - rT, an r/w number that will tell the VM when to tick next in either Milliseconds or Ticks